 Finally, I would like to say that I am glad the world is becoming a smaller place and we’re all getting to understand each other a little better.
 I think immigration is really good for this country, and if it weren’t for the generosity of the American people, the world would be a darker, uglier, meaner place.
 I might even be king of that dark place, but I digress.
 I think that people should respect what other countries call their own cities, counties and towns.
 You know, let me just cut the bullshit and say what I want.
 Attention, Hispanics: the name of this place is NEW YORK CITY, not NUEVA YORK.
 Do you know how pissed off you would be if the rest of us just decided to translate San Juan, Puerto Rico into its English equivalent, St. John?
 How about if I refuse to acknowledge the concessions made to Spanish-speaking Americans and call Los Angeles “the Angels”?
 Or if I say San Francisco should be called St. Francis, or worse, just Frisco?
 Show some goddamn respect and call it what we call it.
 I’m not saying we should call Germany “Deutschland,” I am saying, hey, fuckers, this is New York City, and that’s what you should call it.

 Lastly, I have to say that even though I think that musically, Fugazi are boring, the fact that they would do something cool like naming themselves a popular slang term used in the Vietnam war for “fucked up situation” makes them pretty cool in my book.
-If you still have any questions or are looking for suggestions on what to name something, anything, feel free to write a letter or e-mail me at email@example.com.
+If you still have any questions or are looking for suggestions on what to name something, anything, feel free to write a letter or e-mail me using the mail icon below.
 I can name anything.
 Really.